joinly-ai/joinly/README.md

 # :test_tube: Create your own client

 You can also write your own client from scratch and connect it to our joinly MCP server.
-See the [code examples](https://github.com/joinly-ai/joinly/client/README.md#code-usage) for the joinly-client package or the [client_example.py](examples/client_example.py) if you want a starting poin that doesn't depend on our framework.
+See the [code examples](https://github.com/joinly-ai/joinly/client/README.md#code-usage) for the joinly-client package or the [client_example.py](examples/client_example.py) if you want a starting point that doesn't depend on our framework.

 The joinly MCP server provides following tools and resources: